SkoolNotes/Taproot/2020HIST201/KBUnitTwoEssayHux.md

 - Lay out how the system works and define terms?
 Resan detant -> mercantalism -> balance of power
 - Mercantalism {and other aspects of the system?} are based on the idea that {trade? wealth?} is a zero sum game
 	- wealth is zero sum as measured by bullion,
+		- wealth is confused with bullion, according to Adam smith
+		- In reality,
 - Free market can generate wealth
 - Conclustion